Teach in Nursing

-Dedicated nurse preceptors are vital to the success of educational programs, healthcare organizations and to the retention of nurses in the profession.
-Becoming a clinical preceptor is a good way to learn key aspects of an educator role.
+Dedicated nurse preceptors are vital to retain nurses in the profession.
+Becoming a clinical preceptor is a good way to learn key aspects of the educator role.

 If you are just starting out on the path to becoming a nurse educator, this site has many resources for you.

-As you are beginning to think about whether or not teaching is for you, you might be interested in some of the benefits of becoming a nurse educator.
-Is teaching for you?
+As you think about whether or not teaching is for you, you might be interested in exploring the benefits of becoming a nurse educator, such as:

 Much of a nurse educator’s day is spent preparing for and facilitating classes, whether in a classroom, lab, simulation center, or virtual environment.

-Educators who oversee students in clinical settings may divide their time between campus and a nearby hospital or other health care facility.
+Educators who oversee students in clinical settings may divide their time between campus and a nearby health care facility.

-Academic life is demanding and can be filled with unexpected pressures, including multiple, competing demands on the educator’s time.
+Academic life can be demanding and filled with unexpected pressures, including multiple, competing demands:

 Most nurse educators are highly satisfied with their work.

-Compensation for nursing faculty varies widely and depends upon the location of the job, level of education, advanced certifications, and amount of clinical and teaching experience a nurse educator has.
+Compensation for nursing faculty varies widely and depends upon the location of the job, level of education, advanced certifications, and amount of clinical and teaching experience.

 In Maryland, doctorally-prepared nursing professors earn between $70,000 and $150,000 based on academic rank, years of teaching experience, and location.
 Part-time nursing faculty may be paid on an hourly basis or per teaching assignment.
 Hourly rates range from $29 to $56.

-In many geographic regions, an experienced nurse can make more money caring for patients than teaching, but nursing schools are moving to offer more competitive salaries to attract nurses into education.
-Part-time nursing faculty may be paid on an hourly basis or per teaching assignment.
-Hourly rates range from $29 to $56.
+In many geographic regions, an experienced nurse can make more money caring for patients than teaching.
+Nursing schools are offering more competitive salaries to attract nurses.
+Nurses may be paid as part-time nursing faculty on an hourly basis ranging from $29 to $56.

 Hospital/ Organization nurse educators responsibilities involve overseeing the orientation of:

-Nurse educators have to focus on their own professional development by:
+Nurse educators focus on their own professional development by:

-If you are working in a hospital, there are some activities you can become involved in to see if you enjoy teaching.
-They include:
+If you are working in a hospital, become involved in actvities to see if you enjoy teaching:

 Compensation for nurse educators in an organization or clinical setting varies widely and depends on: